RichardBean/IEEE-Predict-Optimize-Challenge/README.md

 * fixed up Solar0 data by same filtering as for Solar5 (MASE 0.5207, 31 October)
 * added in separate weekday variables (MASE 0.5166, 2 November)
 * for reference: ranger with mean rather median forecast: MASE 0.5387 (3 November)
-* for reference: with Building0 outliers fixed - MASE 0.5121 (3 November) -- hopeful of similar result on phase 2
+* for reference: with Building0 outliers fixed (i.e. four 1744.1 kW building 0 values replaced by 100 kW) MASE 0.5121 (3 November) -- hopeful of similar result on phase 2

 ### Building Forecast